FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R2

-At the end of this tutorial you will be able to:
+At the end of this tutorial you will learn how to:

-1. Learn how to typeset your document using LaTEX.
+1. Typeset your document using LaTEX.

 #.
 Use lists, listings in your document for formatting text.

 ..
 L3

-{{{Show the slide 'Prerequisite'}}}
+{{{Show the slide 'Prerequisites'}}}

 ..
 R3

 Please make sure that you have gone through the following tutorials before you continue on this tutorial:

-1. LaTeX Part 1 - Getting Started
+1. Latex Installation
-2. LaTeX Part 2 - Introduction
+2. Latex Introduction
-3. LaTeX Part 3 - Structuring the Content
+3. Latex Basics & Structuring

 ..
 L4